Interpretable sensitivity analysis for the Baron-Kenny approach to mediation with unmeasured confounding: Omitted-variable bias in least squares

 where $\hat{\gamma}_1^{\text{obs}}$ is the coefficients of $A$ of the sample least squares fit of $Y$ on $(A,C)$.
 Given the sensitivity parameters $\{R_{y\sim u\mid a,c},R_{a\sim u\mid c}\}$, the estimator $\hat{\gamma}_1$ in \eqref{eq::plug-in-estimator} is consistent for $\gamma_1$ and asymptotically normal.
-We can use the nonparametric bootstrap for statistical inference.
+We can use the nonparametric bootstrap for statistical inference, because \eqref{eq::plug-in-estimator} is a function of sample moments given the sensitivity parameters.
 Varying these sensitivity parameters within a plausible region yields a range of sensitivity bounds.
-One common choice of a plausible region is based on their Euclidean norms, or equivalently, their corresponding $R^2$ parameters.

-One may wonder whether Theorem \ref{thm::multi-ols} is really needed for a vector $y$ given the classic result that least squares with vector response $y$ reduces to separate least squares for each component of $y$.
+One may wonder whether Theorem \ref{thm::multi-ols} is really needed for a vector $y$, given the classic result that least squares with vector outcome $y$ reduces to separate least squares for each component of $y$.
 Indeed, we can apply \eqref{eq::thm2-scalar-ay} to each coordinate of $y$ to conduct marginal sensitivity analysis.
-However, if we want to conduct joint sensitivity analysis across coordinates of $y$, we must use Theorem \ref{thm::multi-ols}.
-Otherwise, the $R$ parameters in the marginal sensitivity analysis are not variationally independent.
-That is, if $y$ is a vector, then the parameters $\{R_{y_j\sim u\mid a,c}:1\leq j\leq \mathrm{dim}(y)\}$ cannot take arbitrary values in $(-1,1)^{\mathrm{dim}(y)}$ in general.
+However, if we want to conduct a joint sensitivity analysis across coordinates of $y$, we must use Theorem \ref{thm::multi-ols}.
+Otherwise, the $R$ parameters $\{R_{y_j\sim u\mid a,c}:1\leq j\leq \mathrm{dim}(y)\}$ in the marginal sensitivity analysis cannot take arbitrary values in $(-1,1)^{\mathrm{dim}(y)}$ in general, due to the correlation of $y$'s.
 Put another way, Theorem \ref{thm::multi-ols} ensures a sharp joint sensitivity analysis.
-Recently, \citet{zheng2021copula} discuss sensitivity analysis with vector $y$ under other assumptions.
-More crucially, the formula in Theorem \ref{thm::multi-ols} serves as the stepstone for sensitivity analysis with vector mediator $m$.
+More crucially, the formula in Theorem \ref{thm::multi-ols} serves as the stepstone for sensitivity analysis with vector mediator $m$ in Section \ref{sec::scale-u} below.